ls2716/BMW_LLM_ft/README.md

 # Training small LLM on BMW Press Releases

-This repository contains code and configurations for fine-tuningthe TinyLlama language model on a dataset of BMW press releases.
+This repository contains code and configurations for fine-tuning a small language model on a dataset of BMW press releases.
 The folder specifies a pipeline for data preprocessing, model training, and evaluation.

 ## Dataset and Dataset Prepraration